open-atmos/PyMPDATA/paper/paper.md

 MM contributed to the ``numba-mpi`` package.
 PR contributed the shallow-water example.
 MS contributed the advection-on-a-sphere example.
-The paper was composed by SA and is based on the contents of the README files of the ``PyMPDATA``, ``PyMPDATA-examples`` and ``numba-mpi`` packages.
+The paper was composed by SA and is based on the contents of the README files of the ``PyMPDATA``, ``PyMPDATA-examples``, and ``numba-mpi`` packages.

 # Acknowledgements

-Development of ``PyMPDATA`` has been carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5E1C/18).
+Development of ``PyMPDATA`` has been carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5E1C/18).

 # References